alarm-redist/redistmetrics/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+## Additional Notes

+* On the original submission, we were asked if there is a reference to add to the description.
+This package covers a large number of different measures common to redistricting.
+There is currently no publication which covers more than a few of each.